 Luckily, you’ve got an asset that yesterday’s aspiring chefs didn’t: YouTube videos.
 YouTube features tons of kitchen tutorials and a great place to start is this one that showcases basic knife skills.

 Every skilled cook is familiar with a variety of herbs, spices, and other seasonings.
 These concentrated flavors are what turns wholesome foods into delectable meals.
 Before we explore this topic, let’s define terms.

 Herbs are the leaves and sometimes stems of various fragrant plants.
 Italian cooking in particular is loaded with herbs, with oregano, marjoram, basil, and rosemary being the most popular.
 Note that while most herbs are purchased dried, they’re even better if you can find them fresh.
-Many serious cooks therefore keep a window sill herb garden stocked with a half dozen or so different varieties.
+Many serious cooks therefore keep a window sill herb garden for growing with their favorite varieties.
 They’ll use scissors to snip off whatever herbs they need whenever they’re about to cook.

 Seasonings is a broad term that encompasses not just herbs and spices, but also other strong flavorings such as salt, tamari, lemon juice, bullion cubes, pickled vegetables, and balsamic vinegar.